ryanorendorff/convex/README.md

     blockDiag :: [[Double]] -> Matrix Double
     ```

-    to a form that keeps track of the number of elements of each vector
+    to a form that keeps track of the number of elements of each vector, one
+    can use existentials (encoded using a continuation in Haskell)

     ```
-    -- We'd actually like to have variable `n` here instead of a list of all -- the same `n`.
-This is what the forall implies. blockDiag :: [forall n.
-Vector n Double] -> Matrix ? ?
-Double
+    -- The existential allows us to have a list with differently sized vectors. blockDiag :: [vecs :: exists n.
+Vector n Double] -> Matrix (sum (size vecs)) (sum (size vecs)) Double
     ```

-    but this does not seem to be possible.
-But potentially this is a good
-    typing feature; potentially the first one is an anti-pattern.
-It is
-    possible to do the following.

-    ```
-    -- We'd actually like to have variable `n` here instead of a list of all -- the same `n`.
-This is what the forall implies. blockDiag :: Vector m (Vector n Double) -> Matrix (m * n) (m * n) Double
-    ```
+    I'm not quite sure how to write this out in Haskell yet. :-D

 - Expand out matrix free
   - Larger suite of matrix free operators (convolution, fft, other transforms)